igorskyflyer/file-formats/adbt/README.md

 `ADBT` files are template files that provide a way of writing reusable, component-like based Adblock filter files.
 `ADBT` are text-based, UTF-8 encoded files and use LFs for line-breaks.
 Even if you add CRLFs, the compiler will auto-convert them to LFs and the output file will contain only LFs.
 `ADBT` templates contain header and filter rule files that will get compiled to a single filter list file.
+`ADBT` files and their compiler `Aria` are Adblock syntax-agnostic, you are free to use any Adblock syntax.
 `ADBT` files can work in conjunction  with optional, complimentary files `*.adbt.meta`.

 ---